liss-h/single-gpu-passthrough/README.md

 So my setup seemlessly* transitions from being a dual monitor Linux setup to a one monitor Linux, one monitor Windows setup.

 *: It's obviously not completely seemless since gdm needs to be restarted on every GPU handover.
+And I need to press
+    the switch button on my KVM switch.

 <br>